saltstack/salt/doc/topics/jobs/external_cache.rst

 * External Job Cache
 * Master Job Cache

-The major different between these two mechanism is from where results are returned (from the Salt Master or Salt Minion).
+The major difference between these two mechanism is from where results are returned (from the Salt Master or Salt Minion).